inveniosoftware/invenio-cli/INSTALL.rst

 Installation
 ============

-Invenio-Scripts is on PyPI so all you need is:
+Invenio-Cli is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install invenio-scripts
+   $ pip install invenio-cli